Burnsedia/burnsedia.github.io/src/content/blog/REDHAT-Nonsense.md

 * The freedom to distribute copies of modified versions to others.

 As you can imagine, this can make it hard for conventional business models.
-And there were downstream Linux Distros such as CentOS, which was a “bug for bug” compatible Linux OS.
+There were downstream Linux Distros such as CentOS, which was a “bug for bug” compatible Linux OS.

 As a result, RedHat acquired and killed off CentOS, and has recently Paywalled the Source Code for the RedHat-specific patches to commonly used open-source software used in RedHat.
 Paywalling Source code is allowed in the GPL; I do it all the time for apps I make.
 The problem is that: